ETS2LA/plugins/README.md

-# plugins
+# ETS2LA Plugin Catalogue
-ETS2LA plugin catalogue for 3rd party developers.
+Please see the documentation on https://ets2la.com/developers for more information on creating your own plugins.